4.8 1700+ Google Reviews

 Aside from rewiring or running separate ground, the National Electrical Code gives us more cost-effective options for replacing old two-prong outlets.

 “A” is not really what anyone wants.
-It (obviously) allows you to replace two-prong receptacles with two prong receptacles (duh).
-Your new receptacle would be prettier than your old receptacle, with no added functionality.
+Notably, it allows you to replace two-prong receptacles with two prong receptacles.
+So, your new receptacle would be prettier than your old receptacle, with no added functionality.

 B and C are very similar and amount to adding GFCI (ground fault circuit interrupter) protection to those circuits.

-The NEC allows you to upgrade old two prong receptacles to three prong receptacles without adding a ground wire when you add GFCI protection to those circuits AND label those circuits appropriately.
+In other words, the NEC allows you to upgrade old two prong receptacles to three prong receptacles without adding a ground wire.
+Of course, you must add GFCI protection to those circuits AND label them appropriately.

 The easiest way to accomplish this is to add GFCI breakers to the breaker box.
 Using a breaker eliminates finding the first receptacle in each circuit.
 However, if your box won’t accommodate those breakers, you will need to install GFCI outlets.